 According to research from LinkedIn, companies ranging from network security to investment banking to staffing services are actively hiring from outside their industries.

 That said, changing course usually requires more than a revamp of your résumé.
 You may need additional schooling, or you might have to accept a more junior position in the transition.
 But it’s not impossible to pull off.
 Here are three people who successfully took the plunge into completely different professions.

 Who: Jane Whang, Hanover, Maryland

 So I decided to go to dental school, which meant four years of being a full-time student again.
-With no savings from my teacher's salary, I had to rely on student loans and a part-time receptionist job.
-I also gave up eating out, shopping and traveling so I could make ends meet and stay clear of credit card debt.
+With no savings from my teacher's salary, I relied on student loans and a part-time receptionist job.
+I also gave up eating out, shopping and traveling to make ends meet and stay clear of credit card debt.

 I pursued teaching because I wanted to make a difference, but I couldn’t really see the impact I was making.
 It was emotionally taxing, and sometimes I felt more like a disciplinarian than a teacher.
 With dentistry I see immediate results.

 How It Affected My Finances: To be honest, being a student didn't require a huge financial adjustment after living on a teacher's salary.

 I did take on six figures in student loans — on top of what I’d already borrowed to get my graduate degree in education.
 But I knew I'd make more money later, so it was worth it to me.

 When I was a teacher, I stressed about how I would ever be able to pay off my grad-school loans.
 I had very little spending money; couldn’t save; and mostly got by because I lived with my brother, who paid a greater share of the rent.